aleph-im/aleph-vm/tutorials/ADVANCED.md

 ## Custom domains

 You can make your own domain point to a VM.
-Do achieve this, you need to create the following DNS
+To achieve this, you need to create the following DNS
 records:

 1. A `CNAME` record to the server, for example: